CSCI1090-S24/ps1/README.md

 5. Take a screenshot of your IDLE window showing that you typed these commands, and submit it to the Canvas assignment for Problem Set 1.

+## Part 6: Edit a Jupyter Notebook

+## Part 7: Commit your work to GitHub Classroom
 ---

 **Reminder:** To receive full credit you must

-* Submit the slide from Part 1 to Canvas.
+* Put your PDF slide in this directory (Part 1)
-* Complete the course survey from Part 2.
+* Complete the course survey (Part 2).
-* Post a message on Slack for Part 3.
+* Post a message on Slack (Part 3).
-* Submit the screenshot from Part 5 to Canvas.
+* Put the screenshot showing that you installed and can use Anaconda in this directory (Part 5).
+* Edit the `ps1.ipynb` file in this directory (Part 6).
+* Commit this entire directory to GitHub Classroom (Part 7).

-**All components of this problem set are due by Friday, September 2, by 11:59pm Boston time.**
+**All components of this problem set are due by Friday, January 19, by 11:59pm Boston time.**

 ---